How to Help a Friend Who’s Struggling with Their Mental HealthReading Time: 7 minutes

 When considering how to help a friend, don’t forget that taking care of yourself comes first.
 It’s stressful to be worried about a friend, especially if you feel helpless or if they have shut you out, so you need to take care of yourself as well as trying to help them.
 “Young adults need to love and care for themselves in order to care for others,” Leigh says.

 Moreover, attending to your own mental and physical health is a way to model positive behavior for your friend who is struggling.
 You can even invite them to join you in this effort if you wish: You could both go to a weekly yoga class or you could join a support group together.
-But don’t let your self-care revolve around their needs; prioritize your schedule and your own well-being.
+But don’t let your self-care revolve around their needs; prioritize your schedule and your own well-being by setting boundaries as needed.

 What to Do in a Mental Health Emergency